Welcome a new associate, Steven Ayres, another guy who loves Kay basses

 There are now many Orchestra Models in the database.
 Some of these say Orchestra on the tag which is glued to the inside back; some are designated (0-1); some are designated (0-100 or 0-100B).
 The B is for Blonde finish.
 The (0) in (0-100 or 100B) may mean (Orchestra-100 or 100B).
 The Orchestra models were the (C-1) shape with a nicer finish and polished tuners, probably made to be a little more appealing to the public eye.
 The basic concert models (C-1`) were for students.
 Orchestra model could be ordered with some purfling.
 They have been documented with inletted purfling extending vertically up and down the middle of the back.
 Many of the Orchestra models were sold with a wooden end pin and a rubber crutch tip.
 This not only eliminated rattles in the endpin, but the basses were made to play in the sitting position and an adjustable post was not necessary.

 As years went on, Kay made numerous models depending on the customer's requirements.
 The (M-1) and (C-1) models were mainstays.
-There were many variations featured, from thin bodies, inlaid purfling, and 1/3 smaller bodies to bound f-holes, 5 strings (M-5), and nickel plated metal parts.
+There were many variations featured, from thin bodies, inlaid purfling, and 1/3 smaller bodies to bound f-holes, 5 string basses and nickel plated metal parts.
 (M-2), (M-2 Army), and (M-2 Navy) basses have been documented.
 It is estimated that less than 250 M-2 models were manufactured.
 These basses were advertised as One-Half size, however the basses were available in Three-Quarter size at no extra charge.
 The One-Half size basses are about 2"shorter in the body from top to bottom.
 However, I have not documented any half size basses.

 Model (M-1W) This "W" is an albatross.
 At first it was thought the "W" stood for white because a couple of basses were white.
 It was reported the "W" stood for Wabash music.
 Supposed they had ordered 1000 basses to be distributed to school systems.
 I have quite a few M-1W basses now listed that are not white and they have not been refinished.
 There may be a possibility the "W" stands for "in the white" or unfinished.
 Kay did sell some basses unfinished; however, after studying the finish on many of the M-1W basses, I believe it was factory applied.
 Kay also sold a few bass bodies which resulted in people adding their own features.
 Kay sold a few basses to Sears and Montgomery Ward which were unmarked.
 It is also possible they sold basses or parts of basses to other manufacturers.
 The "W" may also be related to the H.N.
 White Co. located in Cleveland, Ohio.
 They manufactured King and Cleveland (American Standard) basses.
 I think as time goes on we may see a relationship develop between these two companies, particularly having to do with interchangeable parts.
 The Cleveland Musical Instrument Company began in 1925 as an offshoot to King and the H.N White Co.
 They made band instruments including upright basses.
 Their products were known as "American Standard."
 H.N.
 White Co. started making musical instruments in 1893 and the brand was known as "King."
 King was White's associate and he invented the trombone with the trumpet valves for marching bands.
-King started making upright basses in 1935.
+King started making upright basses in 1934.
+American Standard production of upright basses started in 1936.

 Model S-8.
 A 1947 catalog says the S-8 is the same as the S-1 and S-9 except it offers a different color.
 S-1 is brown toned; S-9 is blonde and the S-8 was advertised as "honey colored".